 A seek operation involves moving the disk read/write heads to a specific place on the disk without any transfer of data.
 All transfer functions, including data checks, are preceded by an implicit seek operation (except when the seek is inhibited by the physical I/O function modifier IO\$M_INHSEEK).
-Except on RL02, RX01, RX02, and TU58 drives, seek operations can be overlapped.
+Except on RL02, RX01, RX02, TU58 drives, MicroVAX 2000, VAXstation 2000, or on controllers with floppy disks (for example, RQDX3) when the disk is doing I/O, seek operations can be overlapped.
 That is, when one drive performs a seek operation, any number of other drives can also perform seek operations.